USS Lagarto: Discovery of wreck, 2005–2006

 In May 2005, a group of private deep-sea divers, led by British wreck diver Jamie MacLeod, discovered the wreck in 70 m of water in the Gulf of Thailand.
 The wreck is mostly intact and sitting upright on the ocean floor.
 During the dive, a large rupture was discovered on the port bow area, suggesting a depth charge as the catalyst to her sinking.
 Also observed during the dive was an open torpedo tube door, with an empty torpedo tube behind it, suggesting the possibility that Lagarto fired off a torpedo shortly before her sinking.

 In June 2006, Navy divers from surveyed and photographed the wreck for six days.
-More evidence was seen that this is Lagarto.
+More evidence was seen that the wreck was Lagarto.
 A pair of 5-inch gun mounts were seen on the forward and rear parts of the ship.
-"Manitowoc" was seen on the propellers providing a connection to the Manitowoc, Wisconsin, shipyard.
+"Manitowoc" was seen on the propellers, providing a connection to the Manitowoc, Wisconsin shipyard where Lagarto was built.
 The pictures were sent back to naval archeologists for further review.
 After viewing the evidence provided by the Salvor divers, it was confirmed that this was indeed Lagarto.